-Six-Year-Old Girl Writes Letter To NASA, Wants Space Agency To ‘Make Pluto A Planet Again’
+Six-Year-Old Irish Girl Writes Letter To NASA, Wants Space Agency To ‘Make Pluto A Planet Again’

 “This was really mean, because no one or no planet or dwarf planets should be put in the trash can.”

-Though she is only 6-years-old, Cara O’Connor has stood out in school as a precocious and inquisitive young girl, as the Washington Post noted that she often asks her teacher, Sarah O’Donovan, questions about the existence of black holes and the legitimacy of the moon landing.
-O’Donovan, who handled Cara’s class last year at Glasheen Girls’ School in Cork, said that she had “the most interesting mind,” as she tended to ask questions that had left her stumped for an answer.
+Though she is only 6-years-old, Cara O’Connor has stood out in school as a precocious and inquisitive young girl, as the Washington Post noted.
+She often asks her teacher, Sarah O’Donovan, questions about the existence of black holes and the legitimacy of the moon landing.
+O’Donovan, who handled Cara’s class last year at Glasheen Girls’ School in Cork, said that she had “the most interesting mind,” as she tended to ask questions that had left her teacher stumped for an answer.

 “She’s always interested in things that are far, far above her level,” O’Donovan added.